ndiayesamba1996/restyled.io/Restyler-Versions.md

 restylers_version: master
 ```

+Note that the downloaded sets are cached on the filesystem of whatever Docker Machine you happen to have your Job allocated to, so referencing a mutable ref like `master` could mean seeing updated versions in a non-deterministic way.

 ### Opt in to specific latest and greatest

 When/if we're making major updates, we will likely release a Restyler image before making it a part of any released set, and certainly before making it the default.
 You can opt in to trying it out ahead of time through its `image` key: